mhart/react-server-routing-example/README.md

 search-engine-friendly progressively-enhanced pages.

-Also known as isomorphic, this approach shares as much browser and server code as possible and allowing single-page apps to also render on the server.
+Also known as isomorphic, this approach shares as much browser and server code as possible and allows single-page apps to also render on the server.
 All React components, as well as `router.js` and `db.js` are shared (using [browserify](http://browserify.org/)) and data fetching needs are declared statically on each component.